How to Get Rid of Beard Dandruff

 3. Condition Your Beard

 Do not underestimate the method of conditioning your beard.
-This action can take place with the use of organic beard oils.
+This action can take place with the use of beard oils.
 These oils condition the hair and the actual skin beneath it.
 The reason these oils work so well has everything to do with their carrier and essential oil combinations.
 Argan Oil is an excellent, preventative oil that not only helps to promote healthy hair growth, but also provides a protective barrier for your skin.
 This helps aid in the prevention of beard dandruff.

 4. Use a Beard Brush